 Cross-Cultural Psychology serves as an introduction to the relationships among cultural processes, human consciousness, human health and human development.
 Prerequisite: PSY 100.
 Penn

 An examination of complex univariate and multivariate statistical techniques as applied in the context of psychological research.
-The course will focus on techniques including complex analysis of variance, multivariate regression and correlation, principal components analysis and factor analysis and power and effect size.
+The course will focus on techniques including complex analysis of variance, multivariate regression and correlation, factor analysis, and power and effect size.
 We will examine published research and conduct research projects to explore the relationship between hypotheses, experimental designs and these statistical techniques.
-Prerequisites: PSY 230 or BIO 210.
+Offered every other Fall.
+Prerequisites: PSY 230 or BIO 210 and one 300-level PSY course.
 Bashaw

 480. Collaborative Research in Comparative Cognition and Behavior.
-(N)
+(N, ER)

 Selected topics in experimental social psychology.
 Emphasis on experimental methods.
 Traditional areas of social psychology and topics that reflect student research interest are considered.
 Laboratory research required.
 Prerequisites: PSY 230 or BIO 210; PSY 309, or permission.
 Offered every Fall.
 Knowles

 485. Collaborative Research in Human Perception and Action.
-(N)
+(N, ER)

 The neurophysiological and structural basis of behavior with emphasis on motivation and learning, including the use of psychopharmacological methods.
 The role of endocrine and metabolic processes in the regulation of behavior is integrated with considerations of structure.
 Laboratory research required.
 Prerequisites: PSY 230 or BIO 210; PSY 302 or BIO/BFB 240 or permission.
-Offered every Spring.
+Offered every other year.
 Same as BFB 487.
-Roth
+Lacy, Roth

 An upper-level, research-based seminar that explores normative, healthy and abnormal psychosocial development across the life span.
 Students are assisted to undertake individual or group research projects using a variety of methods—including both quantitative and qualitative approaches.
 Prerequisites: PSY 230 or BIO 210; PSY 308, or permission.
 Offered every Fall.
 Penn